Sunbow Entertainment: Beginnings and partnerships with Hasbro and Marvel Productions (1980–1992)

 Sunbow Productions' logo, used from 1983 until 1994.

 Sunbow is noted for many cartoons aired during the 1980s.
 Most of their work was co-produced with Marvel Productions.
 Although it is not limited to Hasbro's various toy lines its reputation is linked to the cartoon series tied to them.
 Its animation was initially produced by the Japanese animation studio Toei Animation, supplemented by the South Korean animation studio AKOM later on.
+Sunbow also worked with TMS Entertainment on Hasbro's Visionaries: Knights of the Magical Light.

 By 1987, most of Hasbro's toy lines were losing money and internal struggles forced the company to end popular series such as Jem, G.I.
 Joe and Transformers.
 Two of Sunbow's animated movies, The Transformers: The Movie and My Little Pony: The Movie, flopped at the box office, forcing a third project, G.I.
 Joe: The Movie, to be released directly to video.
-It also led to end the partnership with Marvel Productions in late 1980s.
-Sunbow also worked with TMS Entertainment with Hasbro's Visionaries: Knights of the Magical Light.
+It also led to the end of the partnership with Marvel Productions in the late-1980s.